Ved-Mahajan/VMC/README.md

 Heilium Atom: https://github.com/Ved-Mahajan/VMC/blob/master/helium_atom.jl

 It will take some time to start and run for the fist time as it has to download the package `Plots.jl`, so please be patient 😄

+PS: There is a file included for particle in a box which is not included in the report as it needs some more working.